 Finding the right replacement front door in Denver is easier said than done.
 When exploring your options, you’ll have to ask yourself several questions, including…

 Fortunately, our Denver Homeowners Guide To Entry Doors can help you answer these questions.
 By exploring the guide below, you’ll arm yourself with the knowledge you need to make the best decision for your home, family, and budget.

-Since metal conducts energy, quality steel entry doors come with an insulated energy-efficient core.
+Since metal conducts energy, quality steel entry doors come with an insulated, energy-efficient core.
 This ensures the door is energy-efficient to keep your home comfortable and energy bills lower.

-Steel entry doors can last you a lifetime with little maintenance.
-But while steel entry doors will not rot or warp like wood doors, they are susceptible to chipped paint, denting, and scratching.
+Steel entry doors can last a lifetime with little maintenance.
+But while steel entry doors won’t rot or warp like wood doors, they’re susceptible to chipped paint, denting, and scratching.
 Unrepaired scratches can eventually lead to rust.
 This is why we recommend a storm door to complement any steel entry door.

 The market for wood doors is mainly a consideration for looks.
 Unlike metal, scratches can be sanded out and revarnished.
-Besides being very expensive, wood doors require a great deal of upkeep.
-Many manufacturers recommend resealing the wood doors once a year.
+Besides being expensive, wood doors require a great deal of upkeep.
+Many manufacturers recommend resealing wood doors once a year.

 Bottom line: Wood doors are beautiful but expensive and require a great deal of maintenance.

-Fiberglass entry doors are manufactured of composite materials that are clad in a fiberglass panel.
+Fiberglass entry doors are manufactured of composite materials clad in a fiberglass panel.
 They can be made with a grain pattern to accurately reproduce the look of wood or manufactured with a smooth finish.

-Fiberglass doors can dent and scratch like wood and steel; however, fiberglass cannot warp or rot like wood can.
+Fiberglass exterior doors can dent and scratch like wood and steel; however, fiberglass cannot warp or rot like wood.
 In terms of price, fiberglass tends to be more expensive than steel but less expensive than wood.

 We would be honored to discuss your project and provide our professional expertise to guide you to the perfect doors for your home and budget.